Promoting Equal Opportunity in the DFG Funding System

 But there are other reasons why many women do not remain in the research system in the long term.
 For instance, many structures are still such that women find it difficult or unattractive to pursue a research career.
 Female researchers also tend to have less effective professional networks and are less likely to receive career support through mentoring.
 There are also gender-specific differences in research funding, such as the fact that women submit fewer proposals measured against their representation in a given subject area and the fact that they are still underrepresented on key decision-making bodies.

 In 2012, the DFG commissioned a study on “Gender Effects in Research Funding”.
-The results of this study and further information are available here:

 At the DFG, equal opportunity is considered to be a management-level task.
 The President, Secretary General and statutory bodies of the DFG therefore work actively to improve equal opportunity in the German research system.
 There is also a Vice-President who is responsible for this issue and who represents it on behalf of the DFG both internally and externally.